 Building a Stable Budget in This Economy

-Many of the states that have already legalized marijuana have found that by doing so, it led them to a more stable budget in their state overall.
+Many of the states that have already Marijuana Legalization have found that by doing so, it led them to a more stable budget in their state overall.
 Washington has already funded their school system with many benefits that they would otherwise not be able to afford with their current tax structure.

 In Colorado, they have actually built a whole school from the use of the marijuana money that is coming into the state.
 This helped numerous students find a safe haven within an area that was built using the tax dollars that come from the sale and legality of marijuana.

 It was promised in Colorado that marijuana would bring in an estimated $40 million dollars per year when it was legalized.
 As it turns out, they are bringing in that and much more due to the overwhelming response that followed.
 In 2014, Colorado collected over $60 million in taxes on marijuana alone.
 As the years moved forward, the amount collected has grown substantially.

 While people were worried that this would lead into other drug use and addiction, a portion of the money that is coming in from the sales is used to treat and help those that have addictions, regardless of whether or not marijuana was their drug.
 This is a change that is going to help the communities where these people can now thrive, live, work, and provide for the area.
 Once they go through the treatment program, the hope is that they are going to come out a productive citizen within that area.
 Since Marijuana Legalization in these areas, they’re then welcome to use this as an option for their drug treatment.

 When the country is in despair and more jobs and stimulation in the economy are needed, marijuana in Orange County and the surrounding areas seems to have been the force that was able to save many of the states that have legalized it.
 As more and more states see these areas prospering, they are deciding that it might be time to consider doing the same thing within their state.